From SQL Injection to Shell

 Introduction

-This course details the exploitation of SQL injection in a PHP based website and how an attacker can use it to gain access to the administration pages.
+This course details the exploitation of a SQL injection in a PHP based website and how an attacker can use it to gain access to the administration pages.

 Then, using this access, the attacker will be able to gain code execution on the server.